hck/mongoid_atomic_votes/README.md

     $ bundle

-Or install it yourself as:
+or install it yourself as:

     $ gem install mongoid_atomic_votes